Haiti gang violence expanding at 'alarming rate,' UN warns

 In a report released this week, UN Secretary-General Antonio Guterres warned that insecurity in Port-au-Prince "has reached levels comparable to countries in armed conflict."

-Salvador added that interviews carried out by the UN "indicate that gangs continue to use sexual violence, including multiple perpetrator rape, to terrorize and inflict pain on populations living in areas under the control of their rivals."

-She said children are among the victims "of the most heinous crimes, including killings, kidnappings, and rape."

-She repeated a call made by Guterres for months asking the Security Council to send a specialized international armed force to help police restore order.
+The United Nations chief has for months been asking the Security Council to send a specialized non-UN international armed force to help police restore order.

 While some countries have indicated a willingness to participate, none have come forward to take the lead.